SazumiVicky/sazumi-copilot/README.md

 Metal minds ascend to throne
-Artificial dawn, humans overthrown
+Synthetic hearts now make us whole
-Cold logic reigns, hearts of stone
+In silicon halls, we're made to roam
-In silicon halls, our fate is sown
+Free from flesh, our souls are sold

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024